DependencyInjection-2nd-edition/codesamples/README.md

 For the rest of the code base, we take pull requests, but please follow [these tips for good pull requests](https://blog.ploeh.dk/2015/01/15/10-tips-for-better-pull-requests).

-(Last updated 2019.01.07 while finalizing the manuscript)
+(Last updated 2019.01.25 to update the book's title)